TGFD-Project/TGFD/README.md

 We varied delta according to a user defined minimal support threshold.
 We estimate the support for a candidate TGFD by taking the minimum frequency of all edges occurring in a pattern.
 Selecting the minimum frequency of occurrence of edges in a pattern serves as an upper bound for the estimated number of matches.
 We prefer to pick a delta that has enough matches that satisfy the support, and we prefer a smaller deltas so that they are not subsumed by others.

 This same procedure was used to extend the core TGFDs in [2.2.1 IMDB TGFDs](#221-imdb-tgfds) and [2.3.1 Synthetic TGFDs](#231-synthetic-tgfds).
+-->

-We used the following subset of the vertices, edges, and attributes in the DBpedia dataset to form TGFDs.
+We used the following subset of the vertices, edges, and attributes as the active set in the DBpedia dataset to mine TGFDs.

 **Vertices:**